Jitendra2603/shipdfinal/subtask_2/prompt.md

 Additional Notes:

 The endpoint name and payload structure should match exactly what the frontend is expecting, as defined in Subtask 1.
-Include all necessary files and configurations to run the backend independently at this stage.
+Include all necessary files and configurations to run the backend independently at this stage like uvicorn config, requirements, etc. in the server folder